kelsonic/exoplanet-analysis/README.md

 # Exoplanet Analysis
 Welcome to Exoplanet Analysis.
 This is a presentation on the importance of data visualization.

+## Where do you parse the NASA data?
+`/app/assets/javascripts/charts.js`

 ## Technologies
 1. Ruby on Rails
 2. PapaParse API (has built in promises!)